 The formulary is a list of medications covered by the Plan.
 The formulary consists of both brand and generic drugs.
 Sometimes, several drugs can treat the same condition, and the Plan may choose some drugs over others.
 Covered drugs are chosen based on their clinical appropriateness and cost effectiveness.
-While the formulary may be modified at any time, changes are typically made annually.
-A copy of the Plan's drug formulary may be contacting CVS Caremark directly through the Plan's website obtained by or at http://KnowYourBenefits.dfa.ms.gov.
+While the formulary may be modified at any time, changes are typically made quarterly.
+A copy of the Plan's drug formulary may be obtained through the Plan's website at http://KnowYourBenefits.dfa.ms.gov or by contacting CVS Caremark directly.